 This WordPress training focuses on adding and updating the content on your website.
 (To learn how to write in your blog and where to add SEO in your WordPress website, see this training.)

-In 2018, WordPress is releasing a new editing interface.
-The new WordPress editor will debut with the WordPress 5.0 release.
-It has been in development for over a year and one half under the project name ‘Gutenberg’.
+Early December 2018, WordPress released a new editing interface.
+The new WordPress editor debuted with the WordPress 5.0 release.
+It is frequently referred to by its project name ‘Gutenberg’.

 WordPress’ Gutenberg Project Results in Dramatic Shift in Editor

-The difference between the new and old editor is significant, and the debut of new WordPress editor has created an urgency for all WordPress bloggers and those who maintain WordPress websites to be re-trained in 2018.
+The difference between the new and old editor is significant, and its release caused even seasoned WordPress bloggers and developers to seek training.

-Gone is the two-row icon bar that used to sit atop the big body of content area.
+Also gone is the two-row icon bar that used to sit atop the big body of content box.

 In comes the single, skinny rectangle with a plus sign underneath prompting you to ‘Write your story’.

-The new WordPress editor was designed to be intuitive and distraction free, and, allow the writer to create any page format that he/she envisions – on the spot – without interference from the pre-defined theme, CSS, or page layout.
+The new WordPress editor was designed to be intuitive and distraction free, and, allow the content writer to create any page format that he/she envisions – on the spot – without interference from a pre-defined theme, CSS, or page layout.

 If you are used to the Classic WordPress editor (where you draft the title, then write all the content in that big box below), then, working in the new distraction-free, flexible environment takes a new way of thinking, a new way of doing, and a whole new training session and practice.

 The new interface is based on blocks.
-Sometimes it is difficult to find the block you need, or the style elements associated with the block, and once you learn to get the blocks to display, how do you know which block to use in this instance, how to combine blocks, align blocks, etc.?
+Sometimes it is difficult to find the block you need, or the styling elements associated with the block, and once you learn to get the blocks to display, how do you know which block to use in this instance, how to combine blocks, align blocks, etc.?

 This training is good for WordPress beginners as well as experienced WordPress bloggers.